 Browse our office quiet zone design ideas for inspiration for your new office.

-IT IS IMPORTANT TO INCLUDE QUIET ZONES OR FOCUS ROOMS IN THE OFFICE.
+DO YOU NEED QUIET ZONES OR FOCUS ROOMS IN THE OFFICE?

 WHAT IS AN OFFICE QUIET ZONE?

-The Office Quiet Zone or Focus Room is becoming a standard part of the modern workplace.
+The Office Quiet Zone or Focus Room is a necessary part of the modern office.
+Especially if you are adopting hybrid working or agile working.
 It could be a small room that is put aside for quiet focused work.
 Alternatively it could be a specific zone or area in the office that is designated as a quiet zone.
 This creates a space that allows work that needs concentration and quiet to achieve a good result.

 WHY DO YOU NEED AN OFFICE QUIET ZONE OR FOCUS ROOM?